airbus-cert/Splunk-ETW/README.md

 splunk.exe restart
 ```

+You can of course add your own profiles!

-## Create a profile
+## Creating a profile

-`Splunk-ETW` can handle different profiles which are present inside the `profile` folder.
+`Splunk-ETW` can load multiple profiles from the `profile` folder.
-An INI file describes which events will be forwarded to the splunk indexer.
+Each profile is an INI file describing which events will be forwarded to the Splunk indexer.

-To add a `foo` profile, create a `foo.ini` file inside the `profile` folder and add the associated line into the main `CMakeList.txt` file.
+To add a `foo` profile:

+* Create a `foo.ini` file inside the `profile` folder.
+* Add the associated line into the main `CMakeList.txt` file (copy and adjust the line under`Install config files`).

-To use the `foo` profile, just add the following line into the `inputs.conf` of the splunk universal forwarder:
+To use the `foo` profile, just add the following line into the `inputs.conf` of the Splunk Universal Forwarder:

 ```
 [Splunk-ETW://foo]
 ```

+## Configuring the profile

+Now that you have your profile registered into the Forwarder, edit the `.ini` file and add the providers and filters you want (see details below).

+Once you are satisfied with your profile, rebuild and reinstall the project as previously described.

-### Add a provider by name
+### Adding a provider by name

 To add a provider *by name* just add the following line into your profile file:
 ```